klmmmv/thesis/chap2.md

 : The different kinds of states of a subject {#tbl:s-behaviour}

-### Communication between subjects
+### Communication between Subjects

-As stated by [@fleischmann:2010] in the beginning of this chapter, S-BPM is a role-centric and communication-centric tool for the development of organizations.
+As stated by Fleischmann et al. [@fleischmann:2010] in the beginning of this chapter, S-BPM is a role-centric and communication-centric tool for the development of organizations.
 Which means there are two main points of view for looking at business processes and describing them.
 The subjects and equally important the